 Have you ever had someone back out of a job offer?

-Often, you may not discover that your new recruit has dropped out until a couple of weeks before their start date or worse, on their first day, when they just don’t turn up!
+Often, you may not discover that your new recruit has dropped out of the hiring process until a couple of weeks before their start date or worse, on their first day, when they just don’t turn up!
 This can cause all sorts of issues including the time and resources spent on the interview process, discussions with teams surrounding a plan for onboarding and the purchase of tech or a vehicle.

 A lot can happen in a month.
 Think about how quickly things moved in 2020!